Employee-Side Employment Lawyers in Minnesota & North Dakota.

-Employee-side employment law focuses on protecting workers from unfair treatment, discrimination, harassment, and other violations of workplace rights.
+We are employee-side employment law attorneys that focus on protecting workers from unfair treatment, discrimination, harassment, and other violations of workplace rights.
 These cases are sometimes called employment discrimination claims, wrongful termination cases, or workplace retaliation lawsuits, but at their core, they all involve standing up for employees who have been treated unfairly on the job.

 Regardless of the label, the goal is the same: to hold employers accountable when they violate workplace laws, policies, or your legal rights as an employee.